What is the application deadline for bible school?

 We run holiday programmes during the Christmas break, between Winter and Spring Bible School and the Summer, so students do need to leave, either to return home or to travel.
+If you need to stay an extra night or two after Departure Day because of your flight, please email Reception after you arrive; we can usually arrange that at an appropriate cost.
 There is a storage room where you can leave your luggage over the break.

 If you have the right to work in the UK e.g. you are on a Youth Mobility Visa, you may be able to volunteer as a Voluntary Worker on the hospitality, maintenance or guest teams (and if you do so, accommodation will be provided).
 If however, you come into the UK using the Visitor Route, you will not be able to volunteer at any point, and if you are studying for both Winter and Spring Schools you must leave the UK for the break period in between the courses.

 See our driving directions or information about getting to Capernwray by public transport.
 We also run our own coach service for students from London Victoria Coach Station on the first day of each Bible School course.
 See our information about how to get from the London Airports to London Victoria Coach Station.

 Data protection laws mean we can’t give out details of people travelling from the same area, but if you search Facebook for “Capernwray Bible School” and join the group for the year of your course, you can link up with other students that way.